Vinetau/action-ci-spfx/README.md

 ## Action CI Spfx

-This action builds and tests a spfx solution
+This action builds and tests a SharePoint Framework (SPFx) solution

 # Usage